 If you liked these videos, check out the rest of the MapForce demo series, which covers everything from mapping XML and JSON to databases to configuring data processing functions and extracting data from PDF documents.

-MapForce, Altova’s award-winning data mapping tool, now supports PDF input in data integration and ETL workflows.
-The powerful MapForce PDF Extractor makes it easy to define rules for extracting PDF data in a structured format to make it available for mapping to other popular formats like Excel, XML, JSON, databases, and more.
+MapForce, Altova’s award-winning data mapping tool, includes support for PDF input in data integration and ETL workflows.
+The MapForce PDF Extractor makes it easy to define rules for extracting PDF data in a structured format to make it available for mapping to other popular formats like Excel, XML, JSON, databases, and more.

 Altova MapForce offers a powerful, yet easy-to-use, approach to converting and transforming data.
 Whether you need to write XML to a database, convert JSON to EDI, or map Excel to multiple different data formats, MapForce has you covered.